Malwarebytes Antivirus Review 2025: Is It Worth the Hype?

 Is Malwarebytes trustworthy?

-Malwarebytes is a trustworthy antivirus program.
+Yes, Malwarebytes is a trustworthy antivirus program.
+It's been repeatedly reviewed by AV-Comparatives and provides proven malware protection.
 With the Premium version, you get real-time protection against online threats, malware, and a browser extension for additional security.

 Is Malwarebytes better than McAfee?

-Malwarebytes is not better than McAfee if you’re looking for a more robust antivirus that offers a firewall, password manager, and network scanner.
+No. Malwarebytes isn't better than McAfee if you’re looking for a more robust antivirus that offers a firewall, password manager, and network scanner.
 But if you want something simple with ease of use every time, Malwarebytes is a top contender.

 Is Malwarebytes better than AVG?

-Malwarebytes is better than AVG if you’re looking for cheaper anti-malware protection and don’t need extra features such as Wi-Fi security or a firewall.
+No. AVG offers better performance, protection, and usability, with more consistent third-party testing.
+Malwarebytes is only better than AVG if you’re looking for cheaper anti-malware protection and don’t need extra features such as Wi-Fi security or a firewall.
 That said, if you do need additional security features, AVG may be worth the extra cost.

 Do I need an antivirus if I have Malwarebytes?